 If you are feeling adventurous, why not make yourself some brand new curtains!
 Do you have a window in the house that still needs a curtain or have you wanted to replace a particular curtain in the house for some time?

-Depending on what type of curtain or blind you are making it is best to add a lining to make them last longer and to prevent sun light from coming into the room if desirable.
+Depending on what type of curtain or blind you are making it is best to add a lining to make them last longer and to prevent sunlight from coming into the room if desired.